tensorflow/docs/site/en/install/source_windows.md

 </table>

 ### GPU
-Note: Starting in TF 2.11, CUDA build is not supported for Windows.
+Note: GPU support on native-Windows is only available for 2.10 or earlier versions, starting in TF 2.11, CUDA build is not supported for Windows.
 For using TensorFlow GPU on Windows, you will need to build/install TensorFlow in WSL2 or use TensorFlow-DirectML-Plugin

 <table>
 <tr><th>Version</th><th>Python version</th><th>Compiler</th><th>Build tools</th><th>cuDNN</th><th>CUDA</th></tr>